 Pupils are allowed to bring a mobile phone to school but they are not needed once they are in school.
-Therefore, pupils in years 7-10 are issued with a Yondr pouch to securely lock their mobile phones away on arrival to school.
+Therefore, pupils in Years 7-11 are issued with a Yondr pouch to securely lock their mobile phones away on arrival to school.
 Their mobile phones remain locked away for the duration of the school day and the girls unlock their pouches before they go home or to their co-curricular club.

-Year 10 pupils are allowed to have their mobile phones in their possession but are not allowed to use them in school.
-Year 11 and the Sixth Form may use their mobile phones only in their year group areas at break or lunchtimes.
-Smart watches are only permitted in Year 11 and in the Sixth Form and they must not be a distraction in lessons.
+The Sixth Form may use their mobile phones only in their year group areas at break or lunchtimes.
+Smart watches are only permitted in the Sixth Form and they must not be a distraction in lessons.
 If you need to contact your daughter during the school day, please contact our school office who will be happy to help you.